-^{}Using 100-year global warming potential based on the Intergovernmental Panel on Climate Change sixth assessment assessment report: carbon dioxide = 1, methane = 29.8, and nitrous oxide = 273 (IPCC 2021)
+^{} Using 100-year global warming potential based on the Intergovernmental Panel on Climate Change sixth assessment report: carbon dioxide = 1, methane = 29.8, and nitrous oxide = 273 (IPCC 2021)

-5 report: carbon dioxide = 1, methane = 29.8, and nitrous oxide = 273 (IPCC 2021)
+^{} Using 100-year global warming potential based on the Intergovernmental Panel on Climate Change sixth assessment report: carbon dioxide = 1, methane = 29.8, and nitrous oxide = 273 (IPCC 2021)

-15 Based on moving 15,000 adult and 500,000 juvenile salmon per year, truck capacity of 80 adult and 15,000 juvenile salmon, and 300-mile average round trip.
+22 Based on moving 15,000 adult and 500,000 juvenile salmon per year, truck capacity of 80 adult and 15,000 juvenile salmon, and 300-mile average round trip.

-- 1 inflation-adjusted dollars) at 5 percent discount rate, \$160,000 (2020 inflation-adjusted dollars) at 3 - 2 percent discount rate, and \$239,000 (2020 inflation-adjusted dollars) at 2.5 percent discount rate in - 3 potential future damage from climate effects based on the social cost of carbon.
+Hatchery truck travel would be the biggest contributor to annual carbon dioxide emissions and total CO2e, passenger cars and trucks would be the biggest contributor of annual methane emissions, and motorboats would be the biggest contributor of annual nitrous oxide emissions from P2IP activities.
+The Proposed Action's estimated GHG emissions of approximately 169 metric tons of CO2e per year would be below the EPA's Greenhouse Gas Reporting Program threshold of 25,000 metric tons per year.
+Over the 20-year life of the P2IP, GHG emissions would result in \$43,000 (2020 inflation-adjusted dollars) at 5 percent discount rate, \$160,000 (2020 inflation-adjusted dollars) at 3 percent discount rate, and \$239,000 (2020 inflation-adjusted dollars) at 2.5 percent discount rate in potential future damage from climate effects based on the social cost of carbon.

-- 5 Future P2IP activities, which include improvement of existing acclimation and rearing facilities and - 6 construction of new acclimation facilities and interim upstream and downstream passage, would - 7 contribute GHG emissions from construction and transportation activities.
-Emission sources would - 8 include gasoline-fueled on-road commuter vehicles and trucks used for fish transportation, and non- - 9 road diesel-fueled heavy construction equipment such as excavators, graders, loaders, backhoes, and - bulldozers.
-Impacts would be assessed through future environmental compliance. - 11 Climate change is cumulative in nature.
-GHGs can last a few years to hundreds of years, mix well in - the atmosphere, and accumulate over time to contribute to global climate change.
-Other non-P2IP - 13 reasonably foreseeable actions that contribute to cumulative impacts are those such as transportation - and construction activities that emit GHGs.
-These include, but are not limited to, projects such as - 15 the Colville Confederated Tribes NTIA 2.5 GHZ Wireless, Middle Mile and Fiber to the Home - Project; Town of Coulee Dam Feeders 1, 3, and 4 Upgrade and Replacement; and Grand Coulee - Dam and vicinity projects that involve geotechnical field work or sinkhole, ramp, pipeline, and - 18 parking lot repairs.
-The Proposed Action would add to cumulative climate change impacts by - 19 contributing to atmospheric GHGs that accumulate over time and contribute to global climate - 20 change.
+Future P2IP activities, which include improvement of existing acclimation and rearing facilities and construction of new acclimation facilities and interim upstream and downstream passage, would contribute GHG emissions from construction and transportation activities.
+Emission sources would include gasoline-fueled on-road commuter vehicles and trucks used for fish transportation, and non-road diesel-fueled heavy construction equipment such as excavators, graders, loaders, backhoes, and bulldozers.
+Impacts would be assessed through future environmental compliance.

+Climate change is cumulative in nature.
+GHGs can last a few years to hundreds of years, mix well in the atmosphere, and accumulate over time to contribute to global climate change.
+Other non-P2IP reasonably foreseeable actions that contribute to cumulative impacts are those such as transportation and construction activities that emit GHGs.
+These include, but are not limited to, projects such as the Colville Confederated Tribes NTIA 2.5 GHZ Wireless, Middle Mile and Fiber to the Home Project; Town of Coulee Dam Feeders 1, 3, and 4 Upgrade and Replacement; USACE Chief Joseph Dam Reasonably Foreseeable Operations and Maintenance Projects; and Grand Coulee Dam and vicinity projects that involve geotechnical field work or sinkhole, ramp, pipeline, and parking lot repairs.
+The Proposed Action would add to cumulative climate change impacts by contributing to atmospheric GHGs that accumulate over time and contribute to global climate change.

-21 3.5 Water Quality
+3.5 Water Quality